Illness Anxiety Disorder

 - Primary gain example: A patient feels guilty about not being able to perform a task, but if there is a medical condition justifying this inability, the guilt diminishes.

-- Secondary gain examples: A patient is allowed to miss work and gets financial compensation as the result of a medical condition.
+- Secondary gain example: A patient is allowed to miss work and gets financial compensation as the result of a medical condition.

 - Any given patient with illness anxiety disorder will have primary and/or secondary gains associated.